 Deal Island is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 375 people and just one neighborhood, Deal Island is the 262nd largest community in Maryland.
-Much of the housing stock in Deal Island was built prior to World War II, making it one of the older and more historic towns in the country.
+Deal Island has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-When you are in Deal Island, you'll notice that it is more blue-collar than most other communities in America.
-35.71% of Deal Island’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Deal Island is a blue-collar town, with 35.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Deal Island is a town of service providers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Deal Island who work in personal care services (17.86%), food service (11.90%), and healthcare (7.14%).

 Telecommuters are a relatively large percentage of the workforce: 7.59% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.